allthingslinux/tux/docs/content/developer/best-practices/caching.md

 ## Concurrency and safety

-- **TTLCache**: Synchronous API; safe for concurrent use from multiple async tasks (no await between check and use for a key).
+- **TTLCache**: Synchronous API that can be called from async tasks without `await`; safe for concurrent access from multiple async tasks.
 - **Managers**: Async API; use `await` for get/set/invalidate.
 Locks are per-guild or per (guild_id, user_id) to avoid cross-guild contention.
 - **Backends**: One backend instance per bot; keys include `guild_id` (and user/command where needed) so multiple guilds do not share the same logical entry.